Honest Abe Log Homes’ Livingston Plan was Modified to Create Family’s Log Cabin Forever Home

 Instead of dead space usually created in the small landing at the top of the steps, Holly had craftsmen create a bookcase to hold family scrapbooks and photo albums.

-Holly has a hard time determining her favorite part of the new home.
+Holly has a hard time determining her favorite part of the log home.
 She loves her kitchen but confesses that the entire family enjoys the wrap-around porch.

-Tanner said that he’s undecided about whether he’ll build a long home for himself when he grows up, wisely observing that it will all depend on where he ends up living, but for now, he’s enjoying the new home.
+Tanner (shown here as a teen) said that he’s undecided about whether he’ll build a long home for himself when he’s old enough, wisely observing that it will all depend on where he ends up living, but for now, he’s enjoying the new home.

 “I am glad my Mom and Dad built an Honest Abe log cabin,” he said.
 “It takes a long time and a lot of hard work but in the end you have a great home.”